 The key difference between legal transcription and general transcription is the specialized knowledge and terminology required for legal transcription, whereas general transcription typically doesn’t require specific domain expertise.

-The legal industry is notorious for legalese, a specialized form of writing employed by lawyers and other legal industry members to write and discuss laws, legal definitions, applicable terms, and other legal subjects.
-This writing style uses formal archaic terms (including Latin, of all things), overcomplicated sentences, unfamiliar abbreviations, redundant clauses, and other uncommon language structures.
+The legal industry is notorious for its use of legalese, a specialized form of writing employed by lawyers and other legal professionals to convey and discuss different laws, legal definitions, applicable terms, and other legal subjects.

-However, that doesn’t mean general transcriptionists can coast on stock knowledge alone.
 For example, a transcriptionist working on a podcast about technology may require prior knowledge or familiarity with the subject.
 Otherwise, they’d have to repeatedly stop to search for the words used in the discussion or risk inaccuracy.

 Types of Audio And Video Content For Different Transcription Work